Learn Python with Talk Python's 270 hours of courses

 46:14 We already saw those pictures, but a lot of nice visualizations there.

-46:17 - Yeah.
+46:17 Yeah.

-46:18 - And is that it for all the categories?
+46:18 And is that it for all the categories?

-46:20 No, then there's the open data.
+46:20 Then there's the open data.

 46:25 It's still a bit limited on what data is available.

-46:29 That's something that we should work together also with Leaks to see if there's a way to make some more data available.
+46:28 That's something that we should work together also with leaks to see if there's a way to make

-46:40 - When it's available, I would definitely add it.
+46:40 When it's available, I would definitely add it.

-46:43 But there's already some interesting data, there may be a little bit smaller data sets, but you can definitely use it to start playing around with it.
+46:46 There may be a little bit smaller data sets, but you can definitely use it to start playing

-46:52 - All right, so I think that kind of covers the list with the Python filter sort on.
+46:53 So I think that kind of covers the list with the Python filter sort on.

-47:00 You wanted also to give a quick shout out to NFL Verse, right, because while not Python, is quite a series of packages that does cool stuff in the NFL for that data, right?
+47:04 Because while not Python is quite a series of packages that does cool stuff in the NFL for

 47:11 Yeah.

-47:30 And I think that's also an example for, for, for other sports on how to, to make those packages available, making sure that everything fits together.
+47:30 And I think that's also an example for all the sports on how to make those packages available,

-47:40 - Yeah, that's cool.
+47:40 Yeah, that's cool.

-47:41 It's under the NFL Virtual Organization, but a bunch of different projects.
+47:41 It's under the NFL virtual organization, but a bunch of different projects.

 47:50 You might need a higher level sort of thinking about it.